Marin County’s Best Kid-Friendly Hikes

 Mount Tamalpais East Peak

 As long as your child can walk mostly on his own, he’s ready for the 1.2-mile loop of Mount Tamalpais East Peak.
 Ideal for complete beginners, the path includes both a dirt and a paved trail.
 To reach the trailhead, drive to the top of Mt.
-Tam for the quick and easy hike to the very, very top.
+Tam for a quick and easy hike to the very, very top.
 You’ll have unrestricted views of Marin and the San Francisco Bay Area, especially on a clear day.
 In terms of trip planning, summer tends to be a bit of a wash, mostly because it’s Mt.
 Tam’s foggiest season, so plan a spring visit instead.

 China Camp Turtle Back Nature Trail